 Prone to premature wear

-Designed in the style of much more expensive reusable shopping bags, these Gogooda Reusable Grocery Bags comes at a fraction of the price—in fact, you get all six for less than the more expensive and ultra-popular lookalike.
-Sure, you’ll sacrifice on the fun patterns, but you’ll still get six vibrant colors.
+Designed like much more expensive reusable shopping bags, these Gogooda Reusable Grocery Bags come at a fraction of the price.
+You get all six for less than the cost of one more expensive and ultra-popular lookalike.
+They may have fun patterns but, instead, come in six vibrant colors.

-The bags are just as functional—they hold up to 50 pounds each—so most individuals (and even families) are sure to get all your shopping into just one set of bags.
-They’re machine washable, to boot.
+The bags are functional—holding up to 50 pounds each—so most individuals or families are sure to get all your shopping into just one set of bags.
+They’re also machine washable.